-I started my camping journey with the traditional rectangle Coleman sleeping bag.
+I started my camping journey with the traditional rectangular Coleman sleeping bag, you know, the nestalegic one?
 You know the one with the plaid flannel on the inside?
-I migrated to a lightweight mummy sleeping bag when I started backpacking, hated them, switched to using a camping blanket, and then switched again to a relaxed mummy sleeping bag.
+I leveled up my gear to a lightweight mummy sleeping bag when I started backpacking, hated it, switched to using a camping blanket, and then switched again to a relaxed mummy sleeping bag.
 Having tried them all, I have plenty to say about the camping blanket vs sleeping bag debate.

 In this blog post, I hope to share everything you need to know about both camping blankets and sleeping bags so you can make a choice that will work best for you!
 At the end, I will share some of my favorite options for both.